 Living in a Victorian terraced house

-That’s because they were designed to be utilitarian and they make for great renovation projects.
+That’s because they were designed to be utilitarian, and they make for great renovation projects.

 In addition, it is possible to add extensions to the rear to create more space in the property.
+Our Victorian house has a modern extension that is almost as big as the original house.

 It’s also possible to either renovate the property to enjoy the big Victorian features or create a modern lifestyle within an old building to get the best of both worlds.

-While many of them were built without car parking spaces, this is not a downside to buying them but it is a consideration.
+While many of them were built without car parking spaces, this is not a downside to buying them, but it is a consideration.

 Pros and cons of buying a Victorian house